 A WORLD HERITAGE SITE

-Roskilde Cathedral is the first Gothic cathedral in Scandinavia built in bricks.
-With its many unique Royal chapels the Cathedral reflects the changing European architectural history through 800 years.
+Roskilde Cathedral has been a UNESCO World Heritage Site since 1995.
+With its many unique royal chapels the Cathedral reflects the changing European architectural history acrosss 800 years and is an early Scandinavian Gothic cathedral built in bricks.
 A World Heritage site is a monument or place that has important significance in the history of mankind.
-Today more than 980 sites are inscribed on the World Heritage List by UNESCO, including the Pyramids, The Great Wall of China and Grand Canyon.
+Today more than 1000 sites are inscribed on the World Heritage List by UNESCO, including the Pyramids, the Great Wall of China and Grand Canyon.

 The Cathedral is also part of the European Route of Brick Gothic.